 How do I find a particular EBiSC cell line?

 EBiSC has a catalogue of cell lines available at https://cells.ebisc.org.
-This contains a complete list of cell lines that can be filtered by name, disease, primary cell type or donor sex.
-This creates a short list of cell lines that match your specified criteria.
-A detailed worked example of how to search for cell lines was presented at ISSCR 2016 and is available as a PDF.
+This contains a complete list of cell lines that can be filtered and searched by cell line name, disease, primary cell type, donor sex, reprogramming method and even specific genes which are known to be carrying disease associated mutations in a specific cell line.
+This creates a list of cell lines that match your specified criteria, clicking a specific cell line name will open a cell line information page with further information.

 What Quality Control is performed on the cell lines?